-This is a guaranteed boredom buster for hot summer days.
-Freeze some plastic toys into a big block of ice and let the kids excavate them.
-They can use water and kitchen utensils to try and melt and crush the ice to save the toys from their icy prison.
+Here’s a guaranteed boredom buster for those hot summer days.
+Freeze a bunch of plastic toys in a big block of ice before allowing your children to excavate them.
+Encourage them to use water, kitchen utensils, and more to try and melt or crush the ice to save the toys from their icy prison.

 35. Glow In The Dark Bowling

-Lawn bowling is fun but why not take it up a level by turning it into glow-in-the-dark bowling?
-Snap a few glow sticks and pop them into plastic bottles filled with water for an exciting night-time activity that works on gross motor skills like hand-eye coordination.
+Kick lawn bowling up a notch with a whimsical game of glow-in-the-dark bowling.
+Simply snap a few glow sticks and pop them into plastic bottles filled with water to create a thrilling night-time activity that will work wonders for your kiddos’ gross motor skills and hand-eye coordination.

 36. Rock Painting